ruediger/smser/README.md

 There is no authentication if you run this in server mode.
 Anyone with access to the server can read and send SMS!

+The Huawei E3372 USB modem uses a web based interface without TLS support.
+All communication with it is in plain text, but should stay within the local host/modem.

 Also the code is mostly written by AI (Gemini CLI using Gemini 2.5 and 3.0 models).

 ## Features